Paddling is a great way to explore the Eno River. Opportunities for both flatwater and whitewater paddling are available along the Eno.

-West Point Point on the Eno Park – put in above the dam and paddle 3/4 mile upstream to the Sennett Hole.
+West Point Point on the Eno Park – Park at the north end of the traffic loop and walk about 100 yards to the launch area, which is just upstream from the mill dam.
+From there you can paddle 3/4 mile upstream to Sennett Hole.

-Pleasant Green Access – is no longer an option for flatwater paddling.
+Please note, Pleasant Green Access is no longer an option for flatwater paddling.
 The dam was removed in spring 2006 because of safety and environmental concerns.

 The Eno River also provides an opportunity for whitewater paddling, but only after a period of significant rainfall.
 To enjoy paddling downstream requires an adequate water level.
 The best times are normally in the winter and spring.
-It is best to check the USGS streamflow websites before heading out (see the links below).
+It is best to check the USGS streamflow websites before heading out.

 Trips and rentals

 Canoeing and Kayaking: Frog Hollow Outdoors is located in the Eno River basin and offers day trips, rentals and instruction for both kayaks and canoes.
 Individual and group rentals are available as well as customized excursions.
 For more information on Frog Hollow Outdoors, click here.
 The Frog Hollow outpost at West Point on the Eno offers hourly boat rentals, open on weekends during the summer.

 - A river in flood is very dangerous.
 Know the river and know your abilities.